 The President's Honor Roll

-The Dean's Honor Roll Recognizes students who have completed six (6) or more credits coursework in a semester with a 3.50-3.79 grade point average.
+Recognizes students who have completed twelve (12) or more credits coursework in a semester with a 3.50-3.79 grade point average.

 To receive a degree in the program of study the student must achieve the following:

 The graduation audit is the official confirmation of the completion of all the requirements for a degree.
 A graduation audit is also necessary to ensure all appropriate documents have been submitted to the Registrar’s Office, and to ensure the student’s academic file is complete before a diploma is awarded.
-Students should keep close track of all coursework completed and keep in regular contact their advisor.
+Students should keep close track of all coursework completed and keep in regular contact with their advisor.
 A student may initiate a graduation audit when he/she is within eighteen (18) credits of graduation.

 To initiate a graduation audit a student must: